angulardart/site-angulardart/src/_guides/web-programming.md

 event handling and dependency injection, for example, you'll want a more powerful solution, such as Angular 2 for Dart.

-For an introduction to low-level DOM programming, check out the original [Pirate codelab](/codelabs/darrrt).
 The [low-level HTML tutorials](/tutorials/low-level-html) have further information on how to include a Dart script in an HTML page, and how to add and remove elements from a web page.